marconak-matej/spring-boot-4-boot-notes/README.md

-├── grpc/                 # gRPC service with Spring Boot 4 and Protocol Buffers ├── graphql/              # GraphQL API with CRUD operations and pagination ├── jms/                  # JMS messaging with JmsClient and embedded Artemis └── [future-modules]     # Placeholder for upcoming modules
+├── grpc/                 # gRPC service with Spring Boot 4 and Protocol Buffers ├── graphql/              # GraphQL API with CRUD operations and pagination ├── jms/                  # JMS messaging with JmsClient and embedded Artemis ├── kafka/                # Kafka integration with Share Groups and Testcontainers └── [future-modules]     # Placeholder for upcoming modules
 ```